ishmael/x-ruby-assignment/README.md

 - Name of Brand
 - Retailers supplying products of this Brand
-- Number of products from this Brand

 ### (2) Browse all _Retailers_

-When this part is finished, we would like to be able to access information about all Retailers (eg. Johnnys Tech Store, Carrefour).
+When this part is finished, we would like to be able to access information about all Retailers (eg. Johnnys Tech Store, MegaMart Superstore).

 - Name of Retailer
 - Brands available at this Retailer